JuliaManifolds/Manopt.jl/docs/src/plans/options.md

 set_iterate!
 ```

-## Decorators for Options
+## Decorators for AbstractManoptSolverState

-Options can be decorated using the following trait and function to initialize
+A solver state can be decorated using the following trait and function to initialize

 ```@docs
 dispatch_options_decorator